toddthomas/resque-job_logger/README.md

 resque-job_logger includes a before_fork hook which automatically adds its features to each of your jobs.
 This may be a bad thing.

-resque-job_logger also has its own Logger::Formatter which it uses by default.
+resque-job_logger also has its own formatter which it sets on Resque.logger by default.
 To use another formatter do

     Resque.logger.formatter = MyFavoriteFormatter.new